The next Phaeton will be longer and lighter than the current model.

-Ulrich Hackenberg, Volkswagen's chief of research and development, has confirmed that the next-gen Phaeton will be offered in the United States shortly after it debuts in Europe.
+Ulrich Hackenberg, VW's chief of research and development, confirmed late last year that the next-gen Phaeton will be offered in the United States shortly after it debuts in Europe.

 Like the current model, the next Phaeton will be aimed at a low-key target audience.

 "The new one will have the same positioning [as the old one]: a straightforward sedan for the person who's successful but doesn't feel the need to show it.
 Volkswagen doesn't change course between generations of a car.
-It's always easier to keep the customers you have than to lose them and go find new ones," explained a company insider in an interview with German magazine Auto, Motor Und Sport.
+It's always easier to keep the customers you have than to lose them and go find new ones," explained a company insider in an interview with German magazine Auto, Motor Und Sport late last year.